14 secret spots in Amsterdam

 Our House Museum of Ambsterdam| ©Dejan Krsmanovic

 Are you passionate about this style of music?
-Then you must get your ticket to the Our House Museum in Amsterdam, a place where you can immerse yourself in an immersive experience with interactive exhibits where you can create your own electronic beats.
+Then you must get your ticket to the Our House Museum in Amsterdam, a place where you can immerse yourself in an immersive experience with interactive exhibits where you can even create your own electronic beats.

-In addition, of course you will learn all the history and evolution of this musical style so you do not miss any detail.
+In addition, of course, you will learn all the history and evolution of this musical style so you do not miss any detail.

-9. Soak up some cat art
+9. Soak up cat art

 Cat Cabinet| ©Andrés Moreno